tedsluis/dump1090.socket30003/README.md

 # dump1090.socket30003

 dump1090.socket30003.pl
-* Collects dump1090 flight positions using socket30003 and save them in csv format. dump1090.socket30003.heatmap.pl
+* Collects dump1090 flight positions (ADB-S format) using socket 30003 and save them in csv format. dump1090.socket30003.heatmap.pl
-* Reads the flight positions from files in csv format and creates point for a heatmap. dump1090.socket30003.radar.pl
+* Reads the flight positions from files in csv format and creates points for a heatmap.
+* The heatmap shows where planes come very often.
+It makes common routes visable. dump1090.socket30003.radar.pl
-* Reads the flight positions from files in csv format and creates a radar map.
+* Reads the flight positions from files in csv format and creates a radar view map.
+* The radar view shows the maximum range of your antenna for every altitude zone.

-0.1 version / 2015-09-01 / Ted Sluis
+0.1 version / 2015-09-05 / Ted Sluis

 # Help page dump1090.socket30003.pl
 ````
-This dump1090.socket30003.pl script can retrieve flight data (lat, lon and alt) from a dump1090 host using port
+This dump1090.socket30003.pl script retrieves flight data (like lat, lon and alt) from a dump1090
-30003 and calcutates the distance and angle between the antenna and the plane.
-It will store these
+host using port 30003 and calcutates the distance and angle between the antenna and the plane.
+It
-values in a file in csv format (seperated by commas).
+will store these values in an output file in csv format (seperated by commas).

 This script can run several times simultaneously on one host retrieving data from multiple dump1090
 instances.
 Each instance can use the same directories, but they all have their own data, log and
 pid files.
+And every day the script will create a new data and log file.

+A data files contain column headers (with the names of the columns).
+Columns headers like 'altitude'
+and 'distance' also contain their unit between parentheses, for example '3520(feet)' or
+'12,3(kilometer)'.
+This makes it more easy to parse the columns when using this data in other scripts.
+Every time the script is (re)started a header wiil be written in to the data file.
+This way it is
+possible to switch a unit, for example from 'meter' to 'kilometer', and other scripts will still be
+able to determine the correct unit type.

 The script can be lauched as a background process.
 It can be stopped by using the -stop parameter
 or by removing the pid file.
-When running from commandline it can also be stopped
+When it not running as a background process, it can also be stopped
 by pressing CTRL-C. The script will write the current data and log entries to the filesystem
 before exiting...